ryan258/fusion-chain-nodejs/HANDBOOK.md

 - Use logging to track the flow of data through your chains.
 - Test each component of your chain individually before combining them.

 Remember, the key to successful chain building is experimentation and iteration.
-Don't be afraid to try different combinations and configurations to find what works best for your specific use case.
+Don't be afraid to try different combinations and configurations to find what works best for your specific use case.Movie that baby